This is part of the HSC Physics course under the topic Electromagnetic Spectrum.

 The scientific breakthrough in electromagnetism by James Maxwell in 1860s shed light on a new way of measuring speed of light.
-Rosa and Dorsay used the electric and magnetic permeability of air to indirectly obtain speed of light.
+Rosa and Dorsey used the electric permittivity (ε) and magnetic permeability (µ) constants to calculate the speed of light.

 Light’s Relationship with Time and Distance

 In the modern age, due to the constancy of light’s speed, standard distance and time units are defined using speed of light.